 MEMORANDUM IN SUPPORT

-An ACT to amend the public health law and the insurance law, in relation to premium reduction for obstetric practitioners who complete a risk management strategies obstetric course
+AN ACT to amend the public health law and the education law, in relation to quality assurance and peer review activities.

 The American Congress of Obstetricians and Gynecologists, District II (ACOG) represents the board certified obstetrician-gynecologists in the state who deliver health care to New York’s women.
 Our Albany office offers the New York State Legislature its resources as a scientific and educational organization dedicated to quality health care for women.
 If you have questions on this or any other state legislative proposal, please contact our office at 518-436-3461.